cfmorales/scopic_test_docker/README.md

   - docker-compose run php chgrp -R www-data /var/www/html/storage /var/www/html/bootstrap/cache
   - docker-compose run php chmod -R ug+rwx /var/www/html/storage /var/www/html/bootstrap/cache
 - I'm using a cron job to check what auctions are about to expire, so it will send an email, to enable this, type the command docker-compose up -d cron
-  -The server is running in the url http://localhost:8088/
+- The server is running in the url http://localhost:8088/

 ## Setup docker for the Front End